The Museum — Open Universe

 What the museum is

-A museum whose collection never stops moving.
+A museum whose collection

 The Hub — Miami

-We are establishing the Hub in one of Miami's established arts and cultural districts, building toward a permanent address that gives the museum the physical presence it deserves — and that the artists whose work it holds have never had.
+We are establishing the Hub in one of Miami's established arts and cultural districts — building toward a permanent address that gives the museum the physical presence it deserves, and that the artists whose work it holds have never had.

-How the museum ecosystem works
+How it works

 01

-New York · Miami · Basel.
 Studios bring their artists.
-Free for studios, free for the public — the most significant platform for disability art in the country.
+Free for studios, free for the public.
+The most significant platform for disability art in the country — where new work enters the ecosystem.

 02

-Open Studio
+The Studio

 03

-Open Universe Collection
+Open Universe Collection — permanent institutional record

 Works acquired through the fair and gallery enter the permanent collection — establishing each artist's institutional record with lasting cultural value.